seblhaire/formsbootstrap/README.md

 Usually you don't have to call this object methods by yourself.
 Here we describe the *public* methods, though Javascrip does not allow to distinguish private, protected and public methods:

-#### submit()
+#### submit

 This function can be used to submit form without pushing the usual submit button.
-This method validates the form before submitting it and then sends data to the callback function defined in `ajaxcallback` parameter if it has been defined.
+This method validates the form before submitting it and then processes result:
 ```
 jQuery('#form_complete').data('sebformhelper').submit()
 ```

+Form success is evaluated first to see if we display an error message or go on with success callback actions.

+* if a function is defined in option `evalajaxres_callback`, we use the return value;
+* otherwise, we check values returned by form and check `ok` parameter, which must be `true` of `false`.

+##### Errors messages

+* If form processing launches an exception, the default error message will be displayed.
+* If form processing returns error messages (eg. Laravel form validation errors), we try retrieve the message: please make sure every necessary field is filed.
+  * If a function is defined in `evalajaxres_resultmessage`, we use the returned value.
+	* If not, we return the string contained in `message` parameter.

- #### validate()
+#### validate

  Validates the form, usually called by the submit function.
 Returns `true` when validation has passed but `false` if it  fails.
 If you have defined the `validate_function` parameter, this callback function will also be called.